 (Amazon affiliate links)

 Important: The under the bed storage bin needs to be made of clear plastic or have just a slight opaque color to the plastic.
 Also, the top should be smooth.
 Many storage bins have textured surface or a white surface.
 The flat, smooth lid is important for sensory play as well as tracing with paper on the DIY light table.
-This brand is a good one to use.
+This brand (affiliate link) is a good one to use.